Identillect Technologies (CVE:ID) Trading 100% Higher – Here’s Why

 Identillect Technologies Corp.
-(CVE:ID – Get Free Report) shares were up 100% during trading on Saturday .
+(CVE:ID – Get Free Report)’s stock price was up 100% during mid-day trading on Friday .
 The company traded as high as C$0.01 and last traded at C$0.01.
-Approximately 367,080 shares traded hands during mid-day trading, an increase of 72% from the average daily volume of 213,579 shares.
+Approximately 367,080 shares were traded during mid-day trading, an increase of 72% from the average daily volume of 213,579 shares.
 The stock had previously closed at C$0.01.

 About Identillect Technologies